satyajit-bagchi/articles/phone_data_to_ros/README.md

 ### Create a local hotspot from your phone

-Now, here's the caveat: You want to create a local network or hotspot with your phone, rather than share your network via a router.
+**Now, here's the caveat**: You want to create a local network or hotspot with your phone, rather than share your network via a router.

 This is usually under the tethering/hotspot option on Android phones.

 ### Find your local ip address

-Connect to the local hotspot, then open a terminal and find your local ip address.
+Connect to your phone's hotspot, then open a terminal on your computer and find your local ip address.

-This is usually found via the `ifconfig` command on Linux, and `ipconfig` command on Windows.
+This is usually found via the `ifconfig` command on Linux (and Unix), and `ipconfig` command on Windows.
 It should usually start with 192.*

 ![echo](assets/ifconfig.png)